 Rule 305.1.
-EXCHANGE OF INFORMATION AND REQUEST FOR INFORMATION.
+Exchange of Information.

 Authority: Section 15606(c), Government Code.

-Reference: Sections 408, 441, 451, 1606 and 1609.4, Revenue and Taxation Code.
+Reference: Section 1606, Revenue and Taxation Code.

-- (a) REQUEST FOR EXCHANGE OF INFORMATION.
+(a) REQUEST FOR EXCHANGE OF INFORMATION.
 When the assessed value of the property involved, before deduction of any exemption accorded the property, is \$100,000 or less, the applicant may file a written request for an exchange of information with the assessor; and when the assessed value before deduction of any exemption exceeds \$100,000, either the applicant or the assessor may request such an exchange pursuant to section 1606 of the Revenue and Taxation Code.
 The request may be filed with the clerk at the time an application for hearing is filed or may be submitted to the other party and the clerk at any time prior to 30 days before the commencement of the hearing.
 For purposes of determining the date upon which the exchange was deemed initiated, the date of postmark as affixed by the United States Postal Service, or the date certified by a bona fide private courier service on the envelope or package containing the information shall control.
 The clerk shall, at the earliest opportunity, forward any request filed with the application or a copy thereof to the other party.
-The request shall contain the basis of the requesting party's opinion of value for each valuation date at issue and the following data: - (1) COMPARABLE SALES DATA.
+The request shall contain the basis of the requesting party's opinion of value for each valuation date at issue and the following data:

+(1) Comparable Sales Data.
 If the opinion of value is to be supported with evidence of comparable sales, the properties sold shall be described by the assessor's parcel number, street address or legal description sufficient to identify them.
-With regard to each property sold there shall be presented the approximate date of sale, the price paid, the terms of sale (if known), and the zoning of the property. - (2) INCOME DATA.
-If the opinion of value is to be supported with evidence based on an income study, there shall be presented: the gross income, the allowable expenses, the capitalization method (direct capitalization or discounted cash flow analysis), and rate or rates employed. - (3) COST DATA.
-If the opinion of value is to be supported with evidence of replacement cost, there shall be presented: - (A) With regard to improvements to real property: the date of construction, type of construction, and replacement cost of construction. - (B) With regard to machinery and equipment: the date of installation, replacement cost, and any history of extraordinary use. - (C) With regard to both improvements and machinery and equipment: facts relating to depreciation, including any functional or economic obsolescence, and remaining economic life.
+With regard to each property sold there shall be presented the approximate date of sale, the price paid, the terms of sale (if known), and the zoning of the property.

+(2) Income Data.
+If the opinion of value is to be supported with evidence based on an income study, there shall be presented: the gross income, the allowable expenses, the capitalization method (direct capitalization or discounted cash flow analysis), and rate or rates employed.

+(3) Cost Data.
+If the opinion of value is to be supported with evidence of replacement cost, there shall be presented:

+(A) With regard to improvements to real property: the date of construction, type of construction, and replacement cost of construction.

+(B) With regard to machinery and equipment: the date of installation, replacement cost, and any history of extraordinary use.

+(C) With regard to both improvements and machinery and equipment: facts relating to depreciation, including any functional or economic obsolescence, and remaining economic life.